 <a href="/people/ralph-adolphs">Ralph Adolphs</a>

-NOTE: links inserted using our page chooser widget or the "Internal link" option in the RichText field's link popup will update themselves if you move a page to a new location on your site.
+NOTE: Links inserted using our page chooser widget or the "Internal link" option in the RichText field's link popup will update themselves if you move a page to a new location on your site.
 But the links you manually enter into a table cell will not automatically adjust.
-You will need to edit the table again to update the link to point to the new location.
+If such a page gets moved, you'll need to edit the table again to update the link to point to the new location.

 - Enable search: checking this box will add a table specific search box above the table header that will allow visitors to the page to filter the table rows by the search terms.